apiato/apiato/docs/_docs/miscellaneous/upgrade-guide.md

 The git merging can be done in many ways:

-- Merge then solve the conflict manually `git merge --allow-unrelated-histories apiato` *(recommended)*
+- Merge then solve the conflict manually `git merge --allow-unrelated-histories apiato`.
-- Merge and keep your project changes `git merge --allow-unrelated-histories -X ours apiato`
+- Merge and keep your project changes `git merge --allow-unrelated-histories -X ours apiato`.
-- Merge and overwrite your project with the apiato changes `git merge --allow-unrelated-histories -X theirs apiato`
+- Merge and overwrite your project with the apiato changes `git merge --allow-unrelated-histories -X theirs apiato`.

 *-X is a shortcut for --strategy-option=*